gameboy9/FF6KefkaRush/README.md

 (These have either reported bugs or offered an improvement that was implemented during the 0.x phase)
 - None yet because this just got released...

+NOTE:  This is a beta release.  **This will have bugs!**  Please let me know of those bugs as you encounter them.
+Thanks!

 # Enjoy and good luck!